BjornArnelid/ed25519/README.md

--ed25519
+ed25519
 ========

-Java OOP port of the  ed25519 crypto algorithm
+TDD implementation in Java of the  ed25519 crypto algorithm.